0xPranjl/ucpiNetwork/deployment/azure/secret-node-azure-template/README.md

 `az login`

-Then, create a resource group for the new secret node
+Then, create a resource group for the new ucpi node

 `az group create --name <resource-group-name> --location "UK South"`

 Note: Only UK south, East US and Central Canada are available for SGX machines

-Finally, deploy the secret node using:
+Finally, deploy the ucpi node using:
 `az deployment group create --resource-group <resource-group-name> --template-file azuredeploy.json`

 (or `az group deployment create --resource-group <resource-group-name> --template-file azuredeploy.json` on newer az cli versions)